matheusrabelo/FastService/readme.md

 A lightweight library for creating **robust microservice architectures** on NodeJS.
 The main idea behind is sharing data under Redis connections.

-This library allows you to create different services on different Node instances that can exchange computed data between each other.
+This library allows you to create different services (including on different Node instances) that can exchange computed data between each other.

-This might be useful for creating a Promise that other Node instance will resolve or reject.
+This might be useful for creating a Promise that another Node instance will resolve or reject.

 ## How to install
 This library is distributed on **npm**.
 To install, run the following command: